grekko/grekko.de/src/content/posts/2017-01-23-testing-kinesis-advantage-keyboard.md

 ### Day 2

-Day 2 I introduced the pedal.
+Day 2 I introduced the foot pedal.
 More on that later.
 I mapped it to `shift` but after using it for 3-4 hours my leg started aching.
 The progress in terms of WPM was not huge.